argonsecurity/scanner-action/README.md

 #### `audit-only`

 If true the action will never fail the workflow.
-Defaults to false.
+Defaults to `false`.

 #### `should-notify`

 If true a notification will be sent to the configured Slack/Teams channel on new findings.
-Defaults to false.
+Defaults to `false`.

-#### `should-comment`
+#### `disable-comments`

-If true argon will make comments on the pull request for each finding.
-Defaults to true.
+If true argon won't review the pull request with comments for each finding.
+Defaults to `false`.

 ## Example usage